micuentadecasa/radiotranscribe/README.md

 # radiotranscribe
-gets a radio and transcribe it via cognitive services
+gets a radio and transcribe it via openai whisper

+added remote debug in VS code with GPU support